girip11/python_learning/python3_absolute_beginners/chapter_9_classes.md

 * `object.__setattr__(self, name, value)` - on attribute assignment attempt
 * `object.__detattr__(self, name)` - on deleting the attribute.

+These methods are invoked on the object when called using the builtins `getattr`, `setattr` and `delattr` respectively.

 **NOTE**: understand with examples  on usage of attribute, property, magic method(__getattr__).

 ## Other useful magic methods for emulating containers (list, dictionary)